hipe/tmx/lib/skylab/brazen/doc/issues/028-the-collection-actor-narrative.md

 might then shoehorn into this term of `variegated_symbol` that we've been using.)

-if both the business layer and the datastore know that this is the standard, *and* the character classes variously that the standard speaks of either *are* or *are not* allowed in the datastore and in the cases where they are *not* there are other characters available to substitute;
+if both the business layer and the collection know that this is the standard, *and* the character classes variously that the standard speaks of either *are* or *are not* allowed in the collection and in the cases where they are *not* there are other characters available to substitute;
-characters not included in the standard (whew), THEN it might be that the datastore can do the name conversions, rather than the business layer having to worry about it, which would be optimal.
+characters not included in the standard (whew), THEN it might be that the collection can do the name conversions, rather than the business layer having to worry about it, which would be optimal.